IHE/mCSD-Whitepaper/mCSD-Whitepaper.md

 that meets its individual needs, the use of IHE profiles will lead to the creation of standards-based communities.

-This white paper will focus on explaing how the mCSD profile can be used to address specific implementation needs.
+This white paper will focus on explaining how the mCSD profile can be used to address specific implementation needs.
 Since mCSD doesn’t require a particular set of FHIR resources to support, there is a need to define various implementations and the additional requirements they would have.